 Industrial label printers are capable of printing an assortment of different sized labels using different colored inks and can print on different types of label supply as well.
 Some industrial label printers even feature thermal print heads that can create an extremely durable, no-smudge label.

-5S Tags, also known as “red tags,” are commonly used during the sort phase of 5S.
-These tags are often attached to items that no longer add value to the work facility and are not often needed or utilized.
-This type of red 5S tag is easy-to-see and makes the process of sorting through different tools, supplies, and equipment simple and straightforward.
+5S Tags, also known as “red tags,” are commonly used during the Sort phase of 5S.
+These tags are attached to items that no longer add value to the work facility and are not often needed or used.
+This type of red 5S tag is easy to see and makes the process of sorting through different tools, supplies, and equipment simple and straightforward.
 By looking at the tags, employees can easily determine what is going to stay and what is going to go.

 - Ben Eberhart Sr. Manager Procurement Lean Six Sigma

 “In our plant, after implementing 5S on workplaces, we wanted to engage all employees in keeping 5S in their working areas.
 My task was to implement League 5S(a competition):

 • The goal of league 5S was to engage all employees in Lean and 5S activities

 • I divided plant's layout into 5S plant zones with responsible persons (production, logistics, maintenance...)